eosdis-nasa/earthdata-pub-forms/autodocs/components/Questions.md

 # Questions

-This questions component gets the questions data for the selected daac and sets the above template properties, methods, and custom validation used.
+This formsquestions component gets the questions data for the selected daac and sets the above template properties, methods, and custom validation used.

 ## Props